California Credit Union League:

 This bill would hold credit unions liable for instances of elder financial abuse if they “should have known” that abuse was occurring.
 This bill was the League’s top priority during this session and the main talking point during the 2023 California Government Relations Rally (GRR).
 The League worked hard to show the efforts credit unions are currently taking to both identify and stop cases of elder financial abuse.
 The League was able to secure a “safe harbor” in the measure; however, the safe harbor would cause a great deal of angst for senior members of credit unions.
 The League is working throughout the fall on the issue.

 This bill prohibits an employer from taking an adverse employment action against an employee because the employee declines to attend an employer-sponsored meeting regarding the employer’s opinion about religious or political matters.
 It defines “political matters” to mean matters relating to elections for political office, political parties, legislation, regulation, and the decision to join or support any political party or political or labor organization.
 The inclusion of regulations and legislation made this bill particularly concerning from the League’s perspective.
 If passed, a credit union could not mandate an employee to attend a meeting regarding an updated regulation.

-Huge Accomplishments in Congress
+Our Triumphs in Congress